sabotrax/aba/README.md

 ### Artifacts

 * Endless Sandbag - lowers the enemy's hit chance.
-  You reach into the bag, aim for the eyes of the terrible monster and throw the sand..
+  You reach into the bag, aim for the eyes of the terrible monster and throw..
 * Steady Shield - blocks some of the incoming damage.
   There may be better, but there sure a much worse..